YCyoon1994/swpp202001/README.md

 - Apr.
 30: Please make a team repository and add TAs as collaborators. see [issue 11](https://github.com/snu-sf-class/swpp202001/issues/11).

+- Apr.
+30: [project/optList.md](project/optList.md) contains the list of optimizations discussed so far & LLVM passes that will be helpful for their implementation.

 ## Assignments

 - Mar.
 19: Assignment 1 is announced.
 See here: https://github.com/aqjune/swpp202001-assn1